refgenie/refget/README.md

   -e POSTGRES_USER \
   -e POSTGRES_DB \
   -e POSTGRES_HOST \
-  postgres:16.3
+  postgres:17.0
 ```

-If you need to load test data into your server, then you have to install either `gc_count` (fast) or `pyfaidx` (slow).
+If you need to load test data into your server, then you have to install either `gtars`.
 You can load test data like this:

 ```
 python load_demo_data.py